 - a.
-Directly adjacent structures. - b.
-Existing structures to be removed / demolished on the same site that fall within the Glen Ridge Period of Significance (approximately 1870-1930) as defined by the Glen Ridge Historic Preservation Commission. - c.
+Buildings of comparable size that were built in Glen Ridge during the Period of Significance (approximately 1870-1930) whether these buildings survive into the present or not.
+Examples include the Mill buildings and Sherman Avenue School. - b.
+Existing structures to be removed / demolished on the same site that fall within the Glen Ridge Period of Significance (approximately 1870-1930). - c.
+Directly adjacent hospital structures. - d.
 Other contemporary buildings of the same or similar scale and use, where the applicant shall demonstrate the relevance of buildings selected in this category as appropriate for the surrounding context.